sahilatahar/sahilatahar/README.md

 - 📫 How to reach me: [sahilatahar@gmail.com](mailto:sahilatahar@gmail.com) or [linkedin](https://www.linkedin.com/in/sahilatahar/).
 - ❓ Ask me about the MERN Stack, Next.js and Flutter.
 - 💡 Fun Fact: I can solve a Rubik’s Cube in under 2 minutes.
-- 🏆 Goal: Be the person I needed when I was younger
+- 🏆 Goal: Be the person I needed when I was younger.

 # ⚡ Tech Stack